Wednesday, November 6, 2024

 Visions of decolonizing society certainly sound progressive, but when the rubber meets the road the concrete proposals behind decolonial ideology are often internally inconsistent, sacrificing real progress for the enjoyment of sounding radical.

 While this strain of thought has led to some embarrassing trends in education, such as “decolonizing math” — which are quickly picked up by the culture war and used as fodder by the right to call their political opposites unreasonable — it does still provide an important mode of thinking that has been neglected since the end of European colonialism in the 20th century.
-Namely, how the former centuries-long colonial projects of European countries still live on in certain thoughts, practices and even policies of today’s former colonial powers and the world at large.
+Namely, how the legacy of former centuries-long colonial projects of European countries still lives on in certain thoughts, practices and even policies of today’s former colonial powers and the world at large.

-The discipline of decolonial studies has lots of interesting things to say about how certain prejudiced attitudes and behaviours persist today that are remnants of a colonial mindset and former-colonial culture.
+The discipline of decolonial studies certainly has lots of interesting things to say about how certain prejudiced attitudes and behaviours persist today that are remnants of a colonial mindset and former-colonial culture.

 Oftentimes, decolonization advocates in the political sphere believe that colonization — in the European sense of total control of governance and exploitation of a culturally and ethnically distinct people by an imperial power or “mother country” — still exists today, just in mutated form.
 Nations like Canada, the United States and France, despite being UN members subject to the historically significant UN General Assembly Resolution 1514, which made colonial foreign rule illegal under international law, are still colonial nations, they say.